 An addicted knitter who also loves to share her ideas and thoughts about knitting.
-Wei Siew sets out her own thoughts about New Zealand yarns purely for the love of sharing information about them.
+Wei Siew shares her thoughts about New Zealand yarns purely for the love of them.

-What We Love: Kiwiyarns Knits has a passion for yarn and knitting.
-Wei Siew’s projects are gorgeous and what she shares about the different yarns Wei is very helpful and informative.
+i Love: Kiwiyarns Knits has a passion for yarn and knitting.
+Wei Siew’s projects are gorgeous and what she shares about the different yarns is helpful.

 Dayana Knits by Dayana

 Dayana tells you how to fit, modify, color, texture, chop, save and wear it.

 I Love: Dayana Knits does a tons of projects.
 They’ve been creating different designs, that will inspire other people to look forward for a new design.